I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/tuesday.md

   * First presentation of the jDemetra+ flyer and first feedbacks
   * Review of the guidelines to advertise a shared service success story and feedbacks
-  * Discussion about the groups of targeted people and how to contact them, through DIME/ITDG, through Eurostat WG, through EABoard ...
+  * Discussion about the groups of targeted people and how to contact them, through DIME/ITDG, through Eurostat WG, through EABoard ... (for the groups at Eurostat see https://ec.europa.eu/eurostat/cros/node_en , "Groups" tab)
   * The guidelines are a list of questions, these questions could be combined into example templates.
 First templates could be defined using the first made flyers.
   * The list of questions in the guidelines has been validated.
   * "is it possible to contribute to the development ?" ==> question of the opensrouce strategy of NSIs (Eurostat and Stats Sweden have)